sk26889/news/README.md

-⚠️ IMPORTANT DISCLAIMER - FOR LEARNING ONLY ⚠️
+## Disclaimer

-This webshell collection is exclusively for educational and cybersecurity research purposes.
+> **This webshell collection is intended solely for educational and cybersecurity research purposes.**
+>

-   • Use only in your own controlled lab/test environments.
+> - Use only in controlled environments that you own or are authorized to test.

-   • DO NOT use for attacks, unauthorized access, or any harmful activities.
+> - Do not use for attacks, unauthorized access, or any harmful activity.

-   • Any misuse (including illegal actions) is solely the user's responsibility, not the creators'.
+> - Any misuse, illegal actions, or violations are the sole responsibility of the user.

-We disclaim all liability for damages, legal claims, or consequences arising from its use.
-Learn to defend, not to attack! 🔒
+> - The authors assume no liability for damages, legal claims, or consequences arising from its use.

+---

+**Learn to defend, not to attack.**